 Discover the best festive recipes for kids this Christmas.
 Our super easy projects, from unicorn bark to Rudolph cupcakes, will give everyone that magical feeling...

-It doesn't have to be all play and no work, help your children package up their creations as homemade Christmas gifts for family and friends.
-Even if they don't have the perfect finish, granny is sure to be impressed.
+It doesn't have to be all play, help your children package up their creations as homemade Christmas gifts for family and friends, and you've got presents with the personal touch checked off your to-do list.
+Even if they don't have the perfect finish, granny will still be impressed.

 Want something fun to do indoors yet don't want to create loads of mess?
 We think we have the perfect Christmas project.
 These biscuits might be sticky but no actual baking is required so there's minimum washing up.
 And the kids can get stuck straight into the best bit, the decorating.
 Everyone's a winner.

 It's hard to resist Rudolph at the best of times, but if he's on the top of a chocolate cupcake then we stand no chance.
 Children between three and seven should be able to line the muffin tin, stir the mixture and spread the icing.
 From the age of seven and upwards kids should be able to make the cakes with assistance but will still need help with the oven and hot tin.
 All children will love decorating.
 Pop the decorative bits into bowls to give your kids the freedom to do the cupcakes themselves, and remember to leave some out for Santa as an extra special treat.

 These melt-in-the-mouth shortbread triangles are easily transformed into something magical.
 Help decorate with Smarties or other sweets and wrap the creations in cellophane bags with pipe cleaner 'reindeer' antlers.
 If you've got under-10s, most steps can be done independently except handling the oven and cutting out the shortbread.
 Over-10s can do everything by themselves if they want to - so you can relax with a cup of tea.